sicamois/homebridge-naim-audio/README.md

 </p>

-# Homebridge Naim Uniti Atom Controller
+# Homebridge Naim Audio

-This plugin integrates the Naim Uniti Atom into Apple Home App.
+This plugin integrates the Naim Audio devices into Apple Home App.

 ## Features

 Power the amplifier On and Off
+Auto-discover all your connected Naim Audio devices

 ## Configuration

+### Using Homebridge web interface (Config UI X)

+In the Plugin page, click on "Settings" and then simply save.
+As easy as that !

+### Manual

 Your config.json file must include the following for the plugin to be active.